NSCAD University: School of Extended Studies

-NSCAD has a long and distinguished history of offering the public the opportunity to study in a visual arts environment.
-The School of Extended Studies continues this tradition by offering the public a wide variety of non-credit studio and audit lecture courses in fine arts, media arts, craft and design.
+NSCAD has a long history of offering the public the opportunity to study in a visual arts environment.
+The School of Extended Studies continues this tradition by offering the public a wide variety of non-credit studio and audit lecture courses in arts, media arts, craft and design.
 The School also manages the 30-credit Visual Arts Certificate for Teachers program, the 30-credit Visual Arts Certificate in Studio and the pre-university summer study credit program.
 Credit programs have admission requirements.
 Noncredit programs have no admission requirements although prerequisites must be met for some courses.

-Adult Programs
+Adult programs

 The adult studio-based and audit lecture courses are available to individuals who are 16 years or older.
 These courses are designed to meet personal and professional development interests and to prepare for studies in an undergraduate visual arts degree program.
 Curricula incorporate skills, processes, and health and safety issues.
 New approaches and ways of seeing, analyzing, experimenting and problem solving through observation are promoted.
 To ensure program quality, planning is ongoing with other areas of NSCAD University.
 New courses are added regularly to introduce different subject matter and in response to public demand.

-Children and Teen Programs
+Children and teen programs

 Saturday Children's Art Classes began in 1887 and are one of the earliest known examples of such programs in North America.
-Children in grades 1 – 6 participate in a variety of fun age-appropriate activities that introduce basic visual arts skills.
+Children in grades 1–6 participate in a variety of fun age-appropriate activities that introduce basic visual arts skills.

-Teen Art Studio courses for students in Grades 7 -12 introduce fundamental visual art skills and processes, introduce NSCAD facilities and provide older teens an opportunity to build a portfolio for admission to an undergraduate visual arts degree program.
+Teen Art Studio courses for students in Grades 7–12 introduce fundamental visual art skills and processes, introduce NSCAD facilities and provide older teens an opportunity to build a portfolio for admission to an undergraduate visual arts degree program.
 Saturday youth courses for ages 5–18 are offered during the spring, fall, and winter terms, and week-long camps are offered during summer.
-Week-long March Break camps are offered during the Provincial school break.
+Week-long March Break camps are offered during the provincial school break.

-Night Shift Exhibit
+Night Shift Exhibition

 An annual Night Shift Exhibition to display student work completed in Extended Studies course is held in the Anna Leonowens Gallery located on the NSCAD Granville campus.
 Family and friends are encouraged to attend this popular exhibit and enjoy a variety of different works of art created by all ages.

 University press

-Under the direction of Kennedy, The Press of the Nova Scotia College of Art and Design was established as a vehicle to publish books by and about leading contemporary artists.
-The Press was important in establishing the university's international reputation.
+Under the direction of Kennedy, the Press of the Nova Scotia College of Art and Design was established as a vehicle to publish books by and about leading contemporary artists.
+The press was important in establishing the university's international reputation.
 Between 1972 and 1987, 26 titles by such artists as Michael Snow, Steve Reich, Gerhard Richter and Yvonne Rainer were published.
-The Press re-launched in 2002.
+The press re-launched in 2002.